dataforgoodfr/13_democratiser_sobriete/rag_system/README.md

 ### Running the 'Fast' ingestion pipeline scripts

 The 'fast_ingestion_good_version.py' script calls the shortcut_indexing_pipeline.py that describes all the ingestion steps, build througth the Kotaemon API.
-This script launch an ingestion with the documents taht are not ingested on the Data4Good metadata database.
+This script launchs an ingestion with the documents that are not ingested on the Data4Good metadata database.
-To force a re-index, you could set the option to true and/or increment the version.
+To force a re-index, you could add a '-fr' argument do an incrementation of the version.

 This pipeline uses also the 'pipelineblocks' modules (inside the folder kotaemon) which is a 'plugin' package build side-to-side with kotaemon.